Alaçatı: Mastic

 Mastic is a natural resin that runs down when a mastic tree (Pistacia lentiscus) is cut.
 Originally mastic is sun-dried into pieces of brittle, resulting in producing translucent resin.
 When chewed, the resin softens and becomes a bright natural white and opaque gummy substance.
 The flavour is bitter at first, but after some chewing, it releases a refreshing, Mediterranean-maple-syrup-like flavour, however it has a stickier texture than maple syrup.

 TEMA, The Turkish Foundation for Combating Soil Erosion for Reforestation and the Protection of Natural Habitats, has been leading a project to protect the native mastic trees and to plant new ones in Çeşme peninsula to revive viable commercial production.
 As part of this project, which is expected to last through 2016, over 3,000 mastic tree saplings were planted between 2008 and October 2011 to over 368 acres (149 hectares) of dedicated farm areas provided by the Izmir Institute of Technology.
 From a 15-50-year-old mastic tree, 300-350 grams of mastic can be collected a year.
 Price standardisation of mastic meets 100-120 Euro per kilo.

 Traditionally, mastic pudding and mastic ice cream would be consumed after dining.
 Specialities made with mastic are offered in the whole town of Alaçatı, as well as Çeşme.
 Some popular mastic delicacies of the town follow as mastic Turkish coffee or Turkish coffee served with mastic water, mastic pudding, mastic ice cream, mastic jam, mastic biscuit balls, as well as the savoury meze of mastic artichoke.
-A local mastic desserts shop Imren has been chosen as the representative of mastic culture in town.
-Imren has multiplied to four shops due to high demand as the locals prefer to eat at home and have ice cream after dinner.
-The shop also offers a complimentary book about the history and production of mastic.